 Areas responsible for their own hedge and shrub maintenance are listed on the Devolved Parishes page.

 The owner of each hedge is responsible for keeping the hedge clear of roads footpaths and pavements and street lights.
-The City Council has produced a leaflet explaining your responsibilities when trees, hedges and shrubs overhang on the highway which you can read here.
+The city council has produced a leaflet (S154 Highways Act) explaining your responsibilities when trees, hedges and shrubs overhang on the highway which you can read here.